kierangoodacre/CV/README.md

 Completing a 12 week software development course at Makers Academy and being selected as an alumni helper meant I lived and breathed code, proving it be one of the most rewarding periods of my life.
 Makers exhumed the benefits of Object Orientated Design, TDD, BDD, Agile and personal development.

-- "LEARNING TO LEARN"
 - LANGUAGES: Javascript, Ruby, HTML5, CSS3
 - FRAMEWORKS: NodeJs, ,jQuery, ReactJs, Rails, Sinatra, Socket.io, ReactJs,
 - TESTING: RSpec, Capybara, Selenium Webdriver, ShouldJs, Cucumber
 - EXAMPLES: [TrendMapper](http://hipsterfication.herokuapp.com/), [Git TrendMapper] (https://github.com/kierangoodacre/trendmapper)
 - [Meshee](https://github.com/kierangoodacre/mesheeChat), [Insta-clone](https://github.com/kierangoodacre/instagram_clone)

-### TDD, Agile Product Development
+### TDD & Agile Product Development

 Through Makers Academy we fully embraced all forms of agile development, which culminated in the completion of two final projects which fully built on these principles.
 It was fun, intense and very enlightening.

 - Agile, Kanban, TDD, BDD, User Stories, Regular Scrums
 - [Trend Mapper](https://github.com/kierangoodacre/TrendMapper), [Meshee](https://github.com/kierangoodacre/mesheeChat)

-### Business Acumen
+### Business & Project Management

 Before Makers I worked at a start up which was attempting to disrupt the recruitment industry.
 My role was based around user acquisition and lead generation for the platform.
 During my time there I helped reduce the cost of user acquisition through targeting new and cheaper eco systems, I also grew the client base through targeting SME's through a mixture of cold-calling and utilising my personal network.

 - Helped grow the user base to 10 k users
 - Reduced user acquisition costs
 - Grew the client base by 20%

 ### ROV Pilot Technician 2012 - 2014

-As a ROV vehicle pilot technician I was involved with installing cables for the offshore wind turbine industry, my role involved carrying out complex maintenance tasks on a range of equipment which was critical to the completion of our goals, typically in teams of 2-8 people.
+As a ROV vehicle pilot technician I was involved with installing cables for the offshore wind turbine industry, my role involved carrying out liasing with the various non-technical departments and carrying out complex maintenance tasks on a range of equipment which was critical to the completion of our goals, typically in teams of 2-8 people.
 The secondary element of the job involved the piloting of the vehicle under tough and varied conditions.

 - Project Management, completing 3 major wind turbine projects
 - Leading teams of 2 - 8 people